All my life I’ve been a powerful intuitive

 They were generational patterns and cycles that were quietly killing the souls of so many around me— including myself.
 But from the outside, most people never knew— we were good at keeping up appearances, really good.

-At one point in my life, I was weighed down by an extra 100+ lbs. on my body, estranged from my friends and family, teetering on personal financial ruin, grappling with health issues and no less — suffocating in a marriage that felt more like an anchor tying me to my misery than helping me climb my way out.
+By the time I was in my 30s, I was weighed down by an extra 100+ lbs. on my body, estranged from my friends and family, teetering on personal financial ruin, grappling with health issues and no less — suffocating in a marriage that felt more like an anchor tying me to my misery than helping me climb my way out.

 With all of these things— an epic meltdown was knocking at my heart’s door—I hesitated because I was afraid of what was on the other side.